Rishit605/earthquake-prediction/README.md

 `$ pip install -r requirements.txt` (If error occurs in installation, upgrade pip and debug accordingly)

 ## Usage
-Run the application with `$ python -m src.predictions.inference.py` i.e. in the root directory of the project repo.
+Run inference with `$ python -m src.prediction.inference` in the project root.

 ### Dataset